GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

 Browsers that resize none of the viewports:

-- None by default _(*)_

-{% Aside %}
-_(*)_ Chrome on Android allows you to opt in to this behavior by means of [the VirtualKeyboard API](https://developer.chrome.com/docs/web-platform/virtual-keyboard/)
+- None by default – In Chrome on Android you can opt in to this behavior by means of [the VirtualKeyboard API](https://developer.chrome.com/docs/web-platform/virtual-keyboard/)
-{% endAside %}

 ### Side-effects of each behavior

 This difference in how the various viewports get resized when the OSK is shown leads to a non-interoperable layout and sizing behavior of websites.

-In the browsers from group 1, with the OSK shown:
+In the browsers from [group 1](#group-one), with the OSK shown:

   - The computed values for viewport-relative units remain the same
   - Elements that were designed to take up the full visual space keep their size
-  - Elements that use `position: fixed` remain in place, and can be obscured by the OSK
+  - Elements that use `position: fixed` remain in place and can be obscured by the OSK

-In the browsers from group 2, with the OSK shown:
+In the browsers from [group 2](#group-two), with the OSK shown:

   - The computed values for viewport-relative units shrink
   - Elements that were designed to take up the full visual space shrink